 Cornerstone Church v.
 Town of Bayview (TX) – We represent Cornerstone Church by the Bay, its pastor Hamilton Musser, and Laguna Madre Christian Academy in a lawsuit against the Town of Bayview, Texas for enacting an illegal zoning ordinance prohibiting the church and religious school from operating on its own property.
-The Court granted our request for a preliminary injunction on November 24.
+The Court granted our request for a preliminary injunction late last year.
 We are now working with the City to resolve the matter.
 Please pray for a successful resolution.

 Eschliman v.
 Shaw Media – We filed a charge of discrimination with the EEOC on behalf of Bob Eschliman, the former Newton Daily News editor-in–chief, against his former employer, Shaw Media, who unlawfully terminated him because of his religious beliefs.
 Please pray for favor with the EEOC as they continue to investigate this claim.

 First Presbyterian Church, Auburn, NY v.
 Auburn, NY – We are defending a local church from a City’s citation for code violations for holding a summer music camp on its property.
 The Court has set this matter for an evidentiary hearing in April.
 Please pray for our attorneys as they continue to work on this matter and for the Court as it considers our motion seeking dismissal of this case prior to a final hearing.